Spring • T2-4pm EDT • Room 32-044* (or Online on Zoom and Slack when announced)

 The course is designed primarily for graduate students in engineering and joint engineering-business programs (such as SDM, IDM, and LGO) with no (or some) prior education or experience in the fields of negotiation, and is open (with instructor permission) to all gradaute students.
 Students will be provided with a repertoire of proven negotiation strategies, practice-based approaches, and analytical frameworks that will enable them to develop their skills experientially and reflectively through simulations, role plays, case studies and video analysis.

-The course was first offered in 2020, and received very high student evaluation feedback, with students successfully learning both in-person and online negotiation skills.
-Students will be required to be available online over video and agree to be video recorded for analysis and learning purposes.
+The course was first offered in 2020 and again in 2021, receiving very high student evaluation feedback, with students successfully learning both in-person and online negotiation skills.
+Students will be required to be available in person and agree to be video recorded for analysis and learning purposes.

 Some of the most important work in the field of multi-party negotiation and dispute resolution is being done at the inter-university Program on Negotiation at Harvard Law School (PON), which MIT is a part of.
 This course builds on the research at PON.